simonw/ijson/README.rst

      found after the end of the top-level JSON object.
      When using ``use_float=True`` it also doesn't properly support values greater than 2^32 in 32-bit platforms or Windows.
+     Numbers with leading zeros are not reported as invalid (although they are invalid JSON numbers).

    * The ``python`` backend doesn't support ``allow_comments=True`` It also internally works with ``str`` objects, not ``bytes``,